Clean Linux OS

 cd xormon-ng

-• Download latest XorMon NG package to /home/xormon/xormon-ng
+• Download latest XorMon package to /home/xormon/xormon-ng

 tar zxf xormon-ng-<ver>.tar.gz